 Modeling approach / market size:

 The market size is determined through a bottom-up approach.
-We use annual financial reports of the market-leading companies and industry associations, third-party studies and reports, survey results from our primary research (e.g., the Statista Global Consumer Survey), as well as performance factors (e.g., user penetration, price per product, usage) to analyze the markets.
+We use annual financial reports of the market-leading companies and industry associations, third-party studies and reports, survey results from our primary research (e.g., Consumer Insights), as well as performance factors (e.g., user penetration, price per product, usage) to analyze the markets.
 To estimate the market size for each country individually, we use relevant key market indicators and data from country-specific industry associations, such as various macroeconomic indicators, historical developments, current trends, and reported performance indicators of key market players.
 In particular, we consider average prices and annual purchase frequencies.

 We apply a variety of forecasting techniques, depending on the behavior of the relevant market.
 For instance, the S-curve function and exponential trend smoothing are well suited for forecasting digital products and services due to the non-linear growth of technology adoption.
 The main drivers are GDP per capita, consumer spending per capita, and 4G coverage.

 The data is modeled using current exchange rates.
 The market is updated twice a year in case market dynamics change.
 The impact of the COVID-19 pandemic is considered at a country-specific level.
 The data is modeled using current exchange rates.
 The impact of the COVID-19 pandemic and the Russia-Ukraine war are considered at a country-specific level.
 The market is updated twice a year.
 In some cases, the data is updated on an ad hoc basis (e.g., when new, relevant data has been released or significant changes within the market have an impact on the projected development).
-GCS data is reweighted for representativeness.
+Consumer Insights data is reweighted for representativeness.